 Step 4: Finally, click the Finish button to add password to your local user account.

 Step 1: Open Settings app.
 Click Accounts.
 Click Your info.

 Step 2: Click Sign in with a Microsoft account instead link.

-If you are using two-step verification for your Microsoft account, you need to enter the security code to sent to your mobile, email address or authenticator app.
+If you are using two-step verification for your Microsoft account, you need to enter the security code to send it to your mobile, email address, or authenticator app.

-Finally, click Finish button to migrate your local user account to Microsoft account.
+Finally, click the Finish button to migrate your local user account to your Microsoft account.

 Disable automatic login